azat-co/fullstack-javascript/chapter1/chapter1.md

 console.log((b('Doggy'))
 ```

 Another way to define a function is to use a fat arrow syntax.
-The difference is that fat arrow will not use a name so developers need to store the function in a variable.
+The difference is that a fat arrow will not use a name, so developers need to store the function in a variable.

 ```js
 const Sum = (a,b) => {